Cochlear Implants: Facts, Benefits and Risks

-The majority of modern cochlear implants are versatile and are somewhat capable of being adjusted to respond to sound in a number of ways.
+The majority of modern cochlear implants are versatile and are somewhat capable of being adjusted to respond to sound in several ways.
 Audiologists attempt a variety of adjustments to find out what works best for each person.

-The risks of pursuing a cochlear implantation surgical procedure involve a number of different things.
+The risks of pursuing a cochlear implantation surgical procedure involve various things.
 The surgical procedure itself, as with any surgical procedure, present risks to the person.
-What follows are some of the risks involved.
+What follows are some risks involved.